whatsthere/whatsthere/README.md

 whatsthere
 ==========
-Marat please add some project so we cold start from
+Marat please add some project so we could start ...